 President: Thurston Genetics

-Robert L. Thurston, Spicer, is the president of Olivia-based Thurston Genetics, a national and international corn genetics licensing company.
-He has worked in agriculture—and speciﬁcally the seed corn industry—his entire adult life, and founded Thurston, Inc. in 1980 and Thurston Genetics in 1994.
-Thurston holds leadership positions in other organizations including the Ridgewater Foundation, Corn Capital Trust in Olivia, American Bank of Olivia and Renville, Minnesota Postsecondary Agricultural Students Organization, American Seed Trade Assn., Independent Professional Seedsman and other state and national agricultural organizations and committees.
+Robert L. Thurston of Spicer has worked in agriculture -- specifically the seed corn industry -- his entire adult life.
+He founded Thurston Inc. in 1980 and Thurston Genetics in 1994, both recognized as leading corn brokerage production services and genetic licensing nationally and internationally.
+Rob holds leadership positions in other organizations including Ridgewater College Advisory Council, Torgerson Properties Inc., Postsecondary Agriculture Students Organization, American Seed Trade Association, Independent Professional Seedsman Association, Minnesota Corn Growers Association and other state and national agriculture organizations and committees.

 Board Member | Jackson, MN